Mesothelioma

 • About 3,000 Americans are diagnosed with mesothelioma each year.

-• Veterans make up roughly 30% of all mesothelioma cases.
+• Military veterans make up roughly 30% of all mesothelioma cases.

-• Patients and family members may qualify for legal compensation averaging over $1 million.
+• Mesothelioma patients and their family members may qualify for financial compensation averaging over $1 million.

 Mesothelioma Guide Images